eduzamora10/Project-HLT/README.md

 **generate_hard_langauges.py**

-    Here we are choosing the 20 most difficult languages each model faced by Logistic Regresison, SVM, and Naive Bayes.
+    This script identifies the 20 most difficult languages for each model (Logistic Regression, SVM, and Naive Bayes) based on performance.

-    This will be needed to create our hard test set.
+    These languages are used to help define the "hard test set."

     To run:
         python generate_hard_languages.py

 **generate_hard_test_set.py**

-    In this script, we are combining all hardest languages from all models into one test set.
+    This script combines the hardest languages (identified from each model) into one unified test set.

     To run:
         python generate_hard_test_set.py

 **evaluate_hard_dataset.py**

-    Here we do the exact same thing we did in program.py, just evaluating the classic models with the hard test set we created.

-    To run Logistic Regression model:
-    python evaluate_hard_dataset.py logistic
+    This script evaluates the previously trained classic models (Logistic Regression, SVM, Naive Bayes) on the newly created hard test set.

+    It reuses the saved models, vectorizer, and label encoder from program.py.

-    To run SVM model:
+    To run:
-    python evaluate_hard_dataset.py svm
+        python evaluate_hard_dataset.py logistic   # Evaluate Logistic Regression python evaluate_hard_dataset.py svm        # Evaluate SVM

-    To run Naive Bayes model:
-    python evaluate_hard_dataset.py nb
+        python evaluate_hard_dataset.py nb         # Evaluate Naive Bayes